T4z4r/python-applications/README.md

 # python-applications
-These are python practice applicatopms
+These are python practice applications